ECCC-ASTD-MRD/MIDAS-src/README.md

 need to update your profile to compile any MIDAS code after version `v_3.6.0-a1`.

-To know if your code if after `v_3.6.0-a1`, you can execute:
+To know if your code is after `v_3.6.0-a1`, you can execute:
 ```bash
 git describe
 ```